tokesr/HIBPwned_analyzer/README.md

-**HIBPwned_analyzer** is a Cortex analyzer to find account breaches, account pastes, and site breaches by using the haveibeenpwned.com API.
+**HIBPwned_analyzer** is a Cortex analyzer to find account breaches, account pastes, and site breaches by using the haveibeenpwned.com API (version 3).
 Be aware this is not the official HIBP analyzer for Cortex.
 I added two additional queries to that one because these are also frequently used by analysts *(these or similar functionalities on other sites).*

 The analyzer comes in three different flavors: